Funny You Should Ask (2017 game show): Plot

-Funny You Should Ask was renewed into the 2022–23 season, for a total of six syndicated seasons (new episodes were produced during the first four seasons).
-It was the second double-season renewal, the first being in 2018.

 Gameplay

 Six comical celebrities are individually asked for their answer to a trivia question (the comedians first give an obvious "joke" answer and then a legitimate response).
 Taking turns between the two contestants, they are asked if the answer given by the panel is true or false (right or wrong).
 If the answer is correct, the contestant wins $100 in the first round, $200 in second, and $300 in third.
 Six questions are asked in each of the first two rounds, while the third round allows as many questions until the bell sounds, signifying that time is up.
 Whoever is behind, or in a case of a tie went last, plays first in subsequent rounds.
 Whoever has the most money on their scoreboard is the champion, and has a chance to win an additional $5,000 in the "Big Money" bonus round.
 A numerical question is asked about one of the celebrities to both contestants, before the game show starts, which is used to determine the champion in the event of a tie.
 Whoever is closest to the total amount wins the game.